iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

 # Assign stages to models

-To manage model lifecycle, you can assign stages (such as `development`, `staging`, `production`, etc.) to specific model versions.
+To manage model lifecycle, you can assign stages (such as `dev`, `staging`, `prod`, etc.) to specific model versions.

 To assign a stage to a model version, Iterative Studio uses [GTO] to create an annotated [Git tag][git tag] with the specified stage and version number.
 Refer to the [GTO docs][gto-format] to see the exact format of the Git tag.

-You can write CI/CD actions that can actually deploy the models to the different deployment environments upon the creation of a new Git tag for stage assignment.
-For that, you can leverage any ML model deployment tool, such as MLEM.
+You can [write CI/CD actions][CI/CD] that can actually deploy the models to the different deployment environments upon the creation of a new Git tag for stage assignment.
+For that, you can leverage any ML model deployment tool, such as [MLEM].

+You can assign a stage in any of the following ways:

+1. Use GTO CLI or API.
+An example would be
+   [`gto assign s3:mymodel --version v0.0.1 --stage dev`][assign].
+In this case, `s3` is a path within a repo to the directory where `dvc.yaml` with model annotation is located, and `mymodel` is a model name used in that `dvc.yaml`.
+   Check out this [example repo][monorepo] and [its Git tags].
-To assign stages using Iterative Studio, watch this tutorial video or read on
+2. To assign stages using Iterative Studio, watch this tutorial video or read on below.
-below:

 https://www.youtube.com/watch?v=Vrp1O5lkWBo